tyler-insight/insight-2017/work/_posts/2000-02-11-matthews-tire-branding.md

 ## Goal

 In business since 1952, Matthews Tire is a successful chain of tire and automotive repair shops in Northeast Wisconsin.
 The tire business is extremely competitive—with constant pressure from car dealerships, big box stores and internet sales.
-Insight was determined to help Matthews consistently build on their reputation as a locally owned company known for great service, value and a unmatched tire expertise.
+Insight was determined to help Matthews consistently build on their reputation as a locally owned company known for great service, value and unmatched tire expertise.

 <div>
 <img data-aos="fade-up" src="/img/projects/matthews-tire-branding/matthews-tire-branding-billboard-basketball.jpg"